 A new Concordia project is aggregating environmental knowledge for stakeholders around the world

 The problem with formalizing education around sustainability is that things change so quickly.
-According to Maria Maisuradze (BComm 09), co-creator and project manager of the Sustainability Ecosystem, there is hardly time to develop programs, curricula or train educators before processes, best practices and technology become irrelevant.
+According to Maria Maisuradze (BComm 09), project manager of the Sustainability Ecosystem, there is hardly time to develop programs, curricula or train educators before processes, best practices and technology become irrelevant.
 This is just one of the issues that her new project is looking to rectify.

 Hosted at Concordia’s John Molson Executive Centre (JMEC), the Sustainability Ecosystem aims to serve the community at large, both within Montreal and beyond.